 Renovating your home or fitting out a new kitchen?
-The type of oven that you choose is an important consideration to ensure it suits your style and provides the family dinners you’d hoped for.
+The type of oven that you choose is an important consideration to ensure it suits your style and serves your families’ mealtime needs.
 Since the beginning of the humble gas oven, many improvements have been made, including the addition of a thermostat to help with temperature control and an enamel coating to make cleaning easier.
 Today, gas ovens offer a wide variety of features and there’s a lot to think about when buying one, so read on for our guide to gas ovens in Australia.

 What is a gas oven?

-A gas oven, also referred to as a gas underbench oven, requires a gas connection in the kitchen.
-This can be via mains gas or LPG.
-For some, this might be the deciding factor in whether or not you purchase one.
+A gas oven, also referred to as a gas underbench oven, requires a gas connection in the kitchen, which can be via mains gas or LPG.
 Gas ovens are typically topped with a gas-powered cooktop, but the two parts can also be installed in separate areas, depending on your kitchen design and personal preference.

 How much do gas ovens cost?

-On average, most gas ovens sit between $1,000 and $2,000.
-However, you can also find smaller capacity models around the $800 mark.
-The premium range of freestanding gas ovens can go up to $9,000 due to additional burners on the stovetop, while the most you can expect to pay for a built-in option is $3,500.
+On average, most gas ovens sit between $1,000 and $2,000, although the premium range of freestanding gas ovens can go up to $9,000 due to additional burners on the stovetop.
 Gas ovens are typically more expensive than electric ovens.

 Gas Wall Ovens

 Gas wall ovens are built-in models that can be mounted into a wall recess.
 As another built-in option, there are also gas underbench ovens that can be fitted under the kitchen bench.
-The flexibility of oven installation means the built-in options suit a wide range of kitchen layouts and styles.
-But whether they suit your budget or not is another matter.
-Read on for a review of leading brands and prices.
+The flexibility of oven installation means the built-in options suit a wide range of kitchen layouts and styles, but whether they suit your budget or not is another matter.
+Below are some of the major gas wall oven brands available.

 Westinghouse Gas Ovens